What to Know About ADT Home Security

 To ensure coverage in your area, ADT has six strategically placed monitoring centers across the United States.
 If there’s ever a weather event affecting your nearest monitoring center, another will step in for seamless home monitoring.

 ADT uses a third party to manufacture their equipment, which can affect quality control.
 They also use third-party installation contractors.

 Protectyourhome.com is the only third-party contractor with the title of ADT’s Authorized Premier Provider.
 Using Protectyourhome.com in no way guarantees a smooth and successful installation, nor gear that won’t break down.
 However, ADT doesn’t make you sign a contract until after the equipment install — helpful if you’re not totally satisfied with your third-party contractor.

 How Much Does ADT Home Security Cost?

 A basic plan costs less than $30 a month, providing three door/window sensors, an infrared motion detector and 24-hour alarm monitoring.
 It doesn’t include cameras or home automation.
-ADT’s most comprehensive plans top out at just under $60 per month, which includes cameras, video surveillance and smart home automation capabilities accessible through an app and a touchscreen panel/control center.
+ADT’s most comprehensive plans top out at just under $60 per month, which includes security cameras, video surveillance and smart home automation capabilities accessible through an app and a touchscreen panel/control center.

 Note that installation will run you another $100 to $200, depending on the equipment, installer, region and monthly plan.
 And you may want to add a warranty/quality service plan ($7/month) to save your bank account from unexpected service calls or equipment malfunction.

 It’s also worth noting that you’ll likely lock into a 36-month contract upon sign-up.

-Overall, the price is on par with other pro-installed security companies, like Vivint, although you can’t keep your equipment when you cancel.
+Overall, the price is on par with other pro-installed security companies, like Vivint, although with ADT you can’t keep your equipment when you cancel.